dixonary/obs-source-controller/readme.md

 - Name some of your OBS sources single-character names, either letters or digits.
 Make sure the letters are lowercase.

 - Run this program in a terminal or console and give it focus.
 Pressing the keys will show and hide the elements.

+### Why not just use keyboard shortcuts in OBS?

+- Most of the time that will be easier.
+There are a couple of use cases where this might be preferable:

+  - You don't want to keep OBS in focus the whole time for some reason
+  - OBS is running on a different computer
+  - You have a lot of sources which you need to rearrange and reorder on the fly
+  - You don't want to pollute your obs settings with super shorthand keyboard shortcus.